chiradeep/netscaler-aws-automation/stats_lambda/README.md

 # Theory of operation
 The lambda function runs every minute.
 The name of the ASG is supplied in an environment variable.
 The lambda function finds each VPX in the ASG and uses the [Nitro Stats](https://docs.citrix.com/en-us/netscaler/11-1/nitro-api/nitro-rest/api-reference/statistics.html) API to retrieve stats.
-Then it uses [Boto](http://boto3.readthedocs.io/en/latest/) to populate these statistics in AWS CloudWatch
+Then it uses [Boto](http://boto3.readthedocs.io/en/latest/) to populate these statistics in AWS CloudWatch.
+Two sets of metrics are available: per VPX instance, and aggregated across the entire VPX ASG.

 # Pre-requisites